Interested in the faculty members behind our programs? Get to know them through our monthly faculty spotlight.

 What’s the one key lesson from your courses/work here at Concordia that you hope students take away from interacting with you and learning from you?

-I have two!
+I have two.
 Don’t just memorize the knowledge.
-Learn it and be able to apply it to real patients and clients.
+Learn it and be able to apply it to actual patients and clients.
 People are not going to present you as a textbook example.
 People have more than one impairment or disease process.
 Be willing to look at each person as an individual and develop an individualized exercise plan for improving health.

-What’s the most interesting thing about your field of study that the general public might not know?
+What’s the most exciting thing about your field of study that the general public might not know?

 Lastly, why should students consider Concordia?

 CUW is an amazing Lutheran higher education community committed to helping students develop in mind, body, and spirit for service to Christ in the Church and the world.
 The small class setting fosters more active learning and helps prepare you for real-world situations.

 I love coming to work each day because I feel like my colleagues and students are part of my family.
 CUW students are really amazing!